- Centre for Technology Innovation and Engagement

 Virtual money for internal ventures

 Other companies, such as Lufthansa and Siemens, have taken the idea to use a number of employees to evaluate new ventures even further.
 Both Lufthansa and Siemens have started giving their employees a sum of virtual money that they can invest in internal ventures.
 These investments are then linked to a dedicated fund.
 Employees can also be rewarded if their investments turn out to be successful, which gives them a clear incentive to be thoughtful when deciding how they allocate their virtual funds.
 In this way, the evaluation and decision making process takes advantage of the wisdom of crowds.
 It is also an example of democratisation of firm decisions.

 This blog post is a summary of how crowdsourcing could be used to support the innovation process and the corporate entrepreneurship at Ericsson.
-For more information contact the Research Office at research.LUBS@leeds.ac.uk.
+For more information, take a look at the COINS research pages, or contact the Research Office at research.LUBS@leeds.ac.uk.

 If you would like to get in touch regarding any of these blog entries, or are interested in contributing to the blog, please contact:

 Click here to view our privacy statement.
 You can repost this blog article, following the terms listed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International licence.